thehyve/glowing-bear/docker/README.md

 Nginx-based Docker image definition for Glowing Bear.

+The current [Nginx configuration](./nginx.nginx.conf) redirects all requests to HTTPS, thus (self-)signed certificate is required.

 ## Run

 Follow the instructions in [glowing-bear-docker](https://github.com/thehyve/glowing-bear-docker) repository to run the full stack, including: